NicholasRasi/TrieWordsFilter/README.md

 # TrieWordsFilter
 This library is written to provide an useful tool to filter unwanted words from the user input.
-Clearly, it could be useful in web application.
+Clearly, it could be used in web application.
 It does not use regular expression because is intended to be used with a large dictionary and large text to scan.

 ## Usage ##
 Firstly, we need to include all the classes and create the object.